-- 11.1.1 Leave of absence for sick leave shall only be approved for periods of three days or longer, if the application for leave is accompanied by a statutory declaration or certificate from a registered health practitioner which certifies that the leave was necessary. - 11.1.2 If an employee has had at least five days absence due to sick leave, in any one leave year, without a certificate from a registered health practitioner, all subsequent applications for sick leave within that leave year, must be accompanied by such a certificate or a statutory declaration provide a certificate from a registered health practitioner for such absences described in sub-clauses 11.1.1 and 11.1.2.
+- 10.1.1 Leave of absence for personal leave shall only be approved for periods of three days or longer, if the application for leave is accompanied by a statutory declaration or certificate from a registered health practitioner which certifies that the leave was necessary. - 10.1.2 If an employee has had at least five days absence due to personal leave, in any one leave year, without a certificate from a registered health practitioner, all subsequent applications for personal leave within that leave year, must be accompanied by such a certificate or a statutory declaration

+PROVIDED that further to sub-clause 10.1.1 and 10.1.2 the employer does have the right to require an employee to provide a certificate from a registered health practitioner for such absences described in sub-clauses 10.1.1 and 10.1.2.
 Such a requirement must be relayed to the employee in writing and state the reasons for the requirement.